Structured coalescents, coagulation equations and multi-type branching processes: Model and main results

 \subsection{Convergence}

-In this section we state the two main results concerning the convergence of the empirical measures $(\mu_{i}^{K})_{i \in [d]}$ as $K\to\infty$.
-Let us anticipate that our results will differ substantially depending on the parameter regime under consideration. \\
+In this section, we state the two main results concerning the convergence of the empirical measures $(\mu_i^{K})_{i \in [d]}$ as $K \to \infty$.
+Let us emphasize from the outset that the qualitative behaviour of the limit depends strongly on the parameter regime under consideration.